 Steady Hope, Not Restless Anticipation

 Instability does not mean God has lost control.
 Christ reigns now, and history remains under the Father’s authority.
-Believers are called to endure, pray, love their neighbors, and bear witness with calm confidence (Acts 1:7–8).
+The disciples asked about the timeline right before the ascension and Jesus redirected them: not toward calculation, but toward mission and faithfulness (Acts 1:7–8).
+Believers are called to endure, pray, love their neighbors, and bear witness with calm confidence, not because circumstances are favorable, but because the King is trustworthy.

 Christ reigns.
 Christ restores.
 Christ will return.